BauplanLabs/quack-reduce/README.md

 - a `../serverless.yml` file, which ties all these things together in the infra-as-code fashion, and allows us to deploy and manage the function from the CLI.
 - a `../package.json` file, which contains the few dependencies we need to use the serverless CLI.

-To install all the required dependencies, you need to cd into `src` and run `make nodejs-init` (under the hood the `npm install` command will be executed); finally you can build the docker image and deploy the lambda with `make serverless-deploy` (under the hood the `npx serverless deploy` command will be executed).
-The first time, deployment will take a while as it needs to create the image, ship it to AWS and create the lambda stack - note that this is _a "one-off" thing_:
+To install all the required dependencies, you need to cd into `src` and run `make nodejs-init` (`npm install` will be executed for you under the hood); finally you can build the docker image and deploy the lambda with `make serverless-deploy` (`npx serverless deploy` will be executed under the hood).
+The first time, deployment will take a while as it needs to create the image, ship it to AWS and create the stack - note that this is _a "one-off" thing_:

 ![Confirmation in the terminal of the successful creation of our lambda.](images/serverless.png)

-Note that sometimes you may get a `403 Forbidden` error when building the docker: in our experience, this usually goes away with `aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws`.
+> NOTE: you may get a `403 Forbidden` error when building the image: in our experience, this usually goes away with `aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws`.

 Once the deployment is finished, you can check your AWS account to see the lambda (you can even test it from the console, as we do in [this video](https://www.loom.com/share/97785a387af84924b830b9e0f35d8a1e)).

 ### Python environment

-Create and activate a virtual environment, and install the few dependencies by `cd` into the `src` folder and by running `make python-init` (under the hood a new venv will be created, activated and all the required depedencies will be installed).

-Then you need to run a quick setup script: `make run_me_first`.
-This will accomplish few things:
+From the `src` folder, run `make python-init` (a new venv will be created, activated and all the required depedencies will be installed).
+Then run a quick setup script with `make run_me_first`.
+This will accomplish a few things:

-- it will download the NYC taxi dataset and upload it to the bucket, both as a unique file and as a hive-partitioned directory;
+- it will upload the NYC taxi dataset to the bucket, both as a unique file and as a hive-partitioned directory;
 - it will print out few stats and meta-data on the dataset.

-If you check your AWS console, your bucked should now have a `partitioned` folder with this structure:
+If you check your AWS console, your bucket should now have a `partitioned` folder with this structure:

 ![Bucket partitioning after the upload.](images/s3.png)

-Note that this project has been developed and tested on Python 3.9+.

 ## A serverless query engine

-Make sure the setup is completed, you are in the right Python environment and inside the `src` folder.
-You can test everything is working by running:
+From the `src` folder, you can test everything is working by running:

 `make test`

-The script will activate the venv and run `python quack.py`, a simple count query on the file and print out the results.
+The script will activate the venv and run `python quack.py` and print out the results of a simple pre-specified count query.

-If all looks good, you can now run arbitrary queries, e.g. (replacing `MY_BUCKET_NAME` with your value); make sure to manually activate your venv with `source ./.venv/bin/activate:
+If all looks good, you can now run arbitrary queries (replacing `MY_BUCKET_NAME` with your value); make sure to manually activate your venv with `source ./.venv/bin/activate`, e.g. you can run

 `python quack.py -q "SELECT pickup_location_id AS location_id, COUNT(*) AS counts FROM read_parquet(['s3://MY_BUCKET_NAME/dataset/taxi_2019_04.parquet']) WHERE pickup_at >= '2019-04-01' AND pickup_at < '2019-04-03' GROUP BY 1 ORDER BY 2 DESC"`